 3) How to find the best light for an image

-I once spent a sunset taking pictures at an amazing landscape, with elaborate icebergs washing ashore a black-sand beach.
+I once spent a sunset taking pictures at Jökulsárlón in Iceland, an amazing landscape with elaborate icebergs washing ashore a dark beach.
 This experience taught me the importance of using light to complement a subject, rather than just defaulting to sunrise or sunset no matter what.

+Why does the later photo work better?
+On one hand, I do like the iceberg in the second photo more; that shouldn’t be ignored.
+But more than that, it works well because the whole photo presents a “unified front.”
 The icebergs on this beach were sleek, sharp, and blue.
-In the second photo, the light is blue, metallic, and intense.
+In the second image, the light is blue, metallic, and intense.
+The subject and the light complement one another.
 It’s no wonder that they work so well together.

 3.1) Internal unity

 Say that you want to photograph a forest, and your goal is to capture a beautiful, peaceful image.
 What type of light works best?
 Direct light at sunrise or sunset might be too intense.
 Instead, a better possibility could be to capture a low-lying fog, with sunbeams filtering through gaps in the leaves.
 That would create a bright, ethereal mood in the image.